benedikturcan/Report-Installed-OS-Patches/README.md

 # Report-Installed-OS-Patches

-This tool retrieves and generates reports on installed OS patches for NinjaRMM organizations.
-It offers the flexibility to choose the output format as either CSV or PDF.
+This tool retrieves and generates reports on installed OS patches for organizations.
+It offers the flexibility to choose the output format as either CSV or PDF and to define a date range.

-Prerequisites:
+👉 *Prerequisites:*
-Before using the NinjaRMM Data Reporting Tool, ensure you have the following prerequisites installed:
+Before using this code, ensure you have the following prerequisites installed:

 Node.js: Ensure Node.js is installed on your system.
 You can download and install Node.js from the official Node.js website.
 Usage: